Waters of the U.S. (WOTUS)

 This proposed change is in contrast to the definition proposed in 2015 under President Obama.
 The following article published by NC Policy watch explains the difference between the two definitions and explains the impact the 2018 definition would have on our nation’s wetlands and overall water quality and protection.

-The proposed rule published in the Federal Register (FR) on February 14, 2019 and will be open for a 60-day public comment period.
-The public comment period will close on April 15, 2019.
+The proposed rule published in the Federal Register (FR) on February 14, 2019 and over 159,00 comments were submitted by April 15, 2019.
+The agencies will have to review and respond to all these comments.

 Loss of protections to wetlands and streams.